SamPG96/PintosOS/README.md

-Pinto OS was developed at Stanford University to enable students to experience many of the features of a real OS, without some of the complexities of an operating system such as Linux or MS Windows.
+Pintos OS was developed at Stanford University to enable students to experience many of the features of a real OS, without some of the complexities of an operating system such as Linux or MS Windows.